Cuirassiers du Roy

 Trumpets and kettle-drummers wore a blue coat heavily laced with braids at the king's livery alternating with silver braids.

-Regimental standards (4 silken standards): blue field embroidered and fringed in gold; centre device consisting of a golden royal sun surmounted by a scroll bearing the royal motto “Nec Pluribus Impar”; one golden fleur de lys in each
+Regimental standards (4 silken standards): blue field embroidered and fringed in gold; centre device consisting of a golden royal sun surmounted by a scroll bearing the royal motto “Nec Pluribus Impar”; one golden fleur de lys in each corner.

 This article incorporates texts from the following books which are now in the public domain: